Skip to Content

 Semi-permanent beard dyes are, as you’d expect, easier to remove than permanent beard dyes.

-This is another reason why I advise that beard dyeing beginners should start by using semi-permanent options.
+Beard dyeing beginners should usually start by using temporary or semi-permanent options.
 Once they’re more confident with their technique, as well as with the color they’ve chosen, they can go for permanent options if they wish to.

 Removing beard dye from a beard can be done, but it isn’t exactly easy.